victims/victims-python-service/README.md

 ### How does it work?

 the `hash` endpoint is called passing some files to hash.
-This service explodes the python whl or egg and hashes the code files and package itself.
+This service explodes the python whl, egg, zip, tar.gz or tar.bz2 and hashes the code files and package itself.
 Those hashes are then returned to the caller as JSON.

 ### API Documentation